 - Was it ethical of BP’s counsel to instruct independent medical institutions administering public health grants made through the Medical Benefits Settlement not to file an amicus brief in support of the Medical Benefits Settlement?

-While some of this conduct was undertaken or accomplished by and through non-lawyers, and while the company and its employees have rights under the First Amendment, it could be argued that some of this conduct might raise potential questions under not only Sections 9.1, 16.1 and 17.1 of the Economic Settlement Agreement and Sections XIII and XXVI of the Medical Settlement Agreement, (which, in my opinion, were clearly violated),xxxvi as well as Federal Rules of Civil Procedure 11 and 23, but also a number of the Rules of Professional Conduct, including potentially Rule 3.1, Rule 3.6(a), Rule 4.1, Rule 4.2, Rule 4.3, Rule 7.2(c)(1), Rule 8.2(a) or Rule 8.4(d).[NOTE – This version of the paper is from a speech presented in August of 2014; the downloadable PDF (at top of page) is from an updated version, for the 22nd Annual LSBA Admiralty Symposium in September of 2015.]
+While some of this conduct was undertaken or accomplished by and through non-lawyers, and while the company and its employees have rights under the First Amendment, it could be argued that some of this conduct might raise potential questions under not only Sections 9.1, 16.1 and 17.1 of the Economic Settlement Agreement and Sections XIII and XXVI of the Medical Settlement Agreement, (which, in my opinion, were clearly violated),xxxvi as well as Federal Rules of Civil Procedure 11 and 23, but also a number of the Rules of Professional Conduct, including potentially Rule 3.1, Rule 3.6(a), Rule 4.1, Rule 4.2, Rule 4.3, Rule 7.2(c)(1), Rule 8.2(a) or Rule 8.4(d).[NOTE – This version of the paper is from a speech presented in August of 2014; the downloadable PDF (at top of page) is from an updated version, for the 16th Annual LSBA Complex Litigation Symposium in October of 2016.]